 The number of disk drives is limited to the number of slots available on the backplane.
 Some backplanes have embedded SAS expanders and can support up to 128 end devices.
-(For more information about backplane and expander connections, see How are Disk Drives Identified in SAS? on page 61.)
+(For more information about backplane and expander connections, see How are Disk Drives Identified in SAS? on page 71.)

 - 1. Connect one or more internal SAS or SATA disk drives to the backplane.
 (Refer to your system's documentation for more information.) - 2.
-Use an internal mini-SAS HD cable to connect the controller to the backplane. - 3.
-When all internal disk drives have been installed and connected, close your computer cabinet, reattach the power cord, then continue with Connecting External Devices on page 33.
+Use an internal mini-SAS or mini-SAS HD cable to connect the controller to the backplane, as required. - 3.
+When all internal disk drives have been installed and connected, close your computer cabinet, reattach the power cord, then continue with Connecting External Devices on page 42.